 We rarely have much notice if a call comes to evacuate, so having a few things ready beforehand can save you some frustration.

 - Have a “Go Bag” ready.
-Having a “Go Bag” prepared ahead of time can save the stress of trying to decide what to take if you have to leave quickly.
-Include items like your phone, medicine, first aid, some nonperishable food essentials and important documents/information (e.g., insurance and bank accounts, photo IDs and Social Security cards).
+Having a “Go Bag” prepared ahead of time, with items like your cell phone and charger, medicine, first aid and sanitizer, some nonperishable food essentials and important documents/information (e.g., insurance and bank accounts, photo IDs, Social Security cards) included.
 Make sure any physical copies are stored in a waterproof container.
-Websites such as ready.gov, The Spruce, CNET and others offer more suggestions for what to include.
-Make sure to check your bag periodically and replace items that are old or expired.
+Websites such as ready.gov, The Spruce, and CNET offer more suggestions for what to include.

 - Make sure everyone understands your emergency plan.
-It’s important that everyone in your household knows where to go and what to do in an emergency, especially if you become separated.
-Have periodic meetings and update your plans when necessary.
-Decide on a spot to meet outside your home.
+It’s important that everyone in your household knows where your safe place is, especially if you become separated.
 Designate an out-of-town emergency contact—a person to contact if you need to leave the area.
-FEMA has some tips, resources and things to consider when making a plan.

 - Sign up to get alerts.
-If you have a smartphone, sign up to receive alerts for extreme weather and other emergencies.
-You’ll get short messages that look like text messages from federal, state, local or tribal authorities.
+If you have a smartphone, sign up to receive alerts for extreme weather and other emergencies and types of disasters.

 - Gas up your car.
-It’s a good idea to always keep your tank full, especially if you live in an area that has seasons of extreme weather or prone to events like fires, floods or earthquakes.
-That way, you’ll be able to hop on the road and won’t have to worry about long lines at gas stations or shortages.
+It’s a good idea to always keep your tank full, especially if you live in an area that has seasons of extreme weather.